BranislavModriansky/peregrin/README.md

 Peregrin is a an application designed for researchers studying cell migration.
 It allows **exploratory analysis of cell tracking data via an interactive, browser-based UI** built with [Py-Shiny](https://shiny.posit.co/py/) and containerized with [Docker](https://www.docker.com/) for reproducible deployment.

-> [!TIP]
->
-> See the [User's Guide](https://github.com/BranislavModriansky/peregrin/wiki/Peregrin#users-guide) for a walk-through of the app's features!
->
-> See a more detailed documentation of what's [Under the Hood: Computation & Visualization](https://github.com/BranislavModriansky/peregrin/wiki/Peregrin#under-the-hood:-computation-&-visualization)

 ### Key Features and Flows

 #### Data Input